thunderseethe/thunderseethe.github.io/content/posts/desugar-base.md

 ```

 `SyntaxNodePtr` comes from `rowan`.
-Despite the name, a look at its definition reveals an absence of pointers:
+Despite the name, a glance at its definition reveals an absence of pointers:

 ```rs
 struct SyntaxNodePtr<L: Language> {